oracle-livelabs/developer/rest-services-for-adb-appDevLive/load-data-and-biz-objs/load-data-and-biz-objs.md

     'https://coolrestlab-adb21.adb.eu-frankfurt-1.oraclecloudapps.com/ords/admin/csv_data/batchload'
     ```

-    Let's add a few modifications.
+    Let's make a few alterations.
 First, we can add **--write-out '%{time_total}'** so we can see exactly how long this data load took.

     ```
     curl --write-out '%{time_total}'